Have your say

 - public rights of way

-We have carried out surveys for protected species adjacent to the motorway.
+We've carried out surveys for protected species adjacent to the motorway.
 Mitigation work will be undertaken within Natural England licenses.
 The vegetation clearance has to be undertaken at certain times of the year to minimise disruption to wildlife.

-We are installing new environmental barriers to minimise noise effects.
+We're installing new environmental barriers to minimise noise effects.
 A plan showing the location of the existing and new barriers will be provided in due course.
 The plans will show the length and the height of the new barriers.
 The type of barrier being used for this scheme is absorptive as this type takes in noise, reducing the noise energy that reaches residents.

 Project media files and documents